Registration Fee Refund Policy:

 There are fixed costs and decisions made prior to the start of each season/program.
 There is significant planning & administrative work performed prior to the start of the season.

-If state and local health officials provide guidance that our season should be cancelled, we will provide a refund less modest fee to offset nonrefundable program fees.
+If state and local health officials provide guidance that our season should be cancelled due to a widespread pandemic, we will provide a refund less modest fee to offset nonrefundable program fees.
 We have fixed costs and pay for field, league, coach and equipment regardless of the # of registered players.